-In days of yore, when a young Fox would take more pains to get a bunch of grapes than a plump fat goose, our arch young thief cast his eyes on a fine bunch which hung on the top of a poor man's vine, and made him lick his lips like a hound at the sight of a joint of meat.
-"Oh," said he, "how nice they look!
-I must have a taste of them, if I die for it;" and with that, up he jumped with all his might, but had the ill-luck not to reach the grapes; yet, as he could not find in his heart to leave them, he would try for them as long as he could; so he leaped and jumped, and jumped and leaped, till at last he was glad to rest.
-But when he found all his pains were in vain, "Hang them!" said he, "I am sure they are not fit to eat, for they are as sour as crabs, and would set my teeth on edge for a whole week; and so I shall leave them for the next fool who may chance to come this way."
+IN days of yore, when a Fox would take as much or more pains to get a bunch of grapes, than a plump fat Goose; our arch young thief cast his eyes on a fine bunch which hung on the top of a poor man's vine, and made him lick his lips like a hound at the sight of a joint of meat.
+"Oh," said he, "how

+" nice they look!
+I must have a taste of " them, if I die for it;" and with that, up he jumpt with all his might, but had the ill luck not to reach the grapes ; yet, as he could not find in his heart to leave them, he would try for them as long as he could : so he leapt and jumpt, and jumpt and leapt, till at last he was glad to rest.
+But when he found all his pains were in vain, " Hang them !" said he, " I am " sure they are not fit to eat; for they are " as sour as crabs, and would set my " teeth on edge for a whole week; and " so I shall leave them for the next fool " who may chance to come this way.".

-Some men make light of that which is out of their reach, though at the same time in their hearts they know not what to do for want of it.
+Some men make light of that which is out of their reach; though at the same time, in their hearts, they know not what to do for the want of it.